 i.
 Amorim Investimentos e Participações, S.G.P.S., S.A. is the holder of 67,830,000 shares, representing 51% of the share capital and voting rights of Corticeira Amorim, S.G.P.S., S.A.

-António Rios de Amorim (chairman of the Board of Directors of Corticeira Amorim), Nuno Filipe Vilela Barroca de Oliveira (vice-chairman of the Board of Directors of Corticeira Amorim), Cristina Rios de Amorim Baptista e Luisa Alexandra Ramos Amorim (members of the Board of Directors of Corticeira Amorim) are, respectively, member, member, chairwoman and member of the Board of Directors of Amorim Investimentos e Participações, S.G.P.S., S.A.
+António Rios de Amorim (Chairperson of the Board of Directors of Corticeira Amorim), Luisa Alexandra Ramos Amorim (Vice-Chairperson of the Board of Directors of Corticeira Amorim), Cristina Rios de Amorim and Nuno Filipe Vilela Barroca de Oliveira (Members of the Board of Directors of Corticeira Amorim) are, respectively, Member, Chairperson, Member and Member of the Board of Directors of Amorim Investimentos e Participações, S.G.P.S., S.A.